Technigo/project-music-releases-vite/instructions.md

 - showing 4 albums per row on desktop
 - 2 per row on tablet
 - 1 per row on mobile.

+## Design

+🎶 You should follow the design screenshots as closely as possible.
+We've provided icons for the play, heart and more info icons when hovering on an album.
+Use the following for fonts:

+- Album title - 14px Helvetica #ffffff
+- Artist name - 14px Helvetica #a0a0a0